mapbox/mapbox-navigation-ios/CONTRIBUTING.md

 open Package.swift
 ```

-The resulting package only includes MapboxCoreNavigation and MapboxCoreNavigationTests.
-It does not include MapboxNavigation, MapboxNavigationTests, or the example applications, so make sure to [build and test the SDK in the Xcode workspace](#using-carthage) before opening a pull request.
+The resulting package only includes the framework and test targets.
+It does not include the example applications, and the file list is not synchronized with the Xcode project used by Carthage, so make sure to [build and test the SDK in the Xcode workspace](#using-carthage) before opening a pull request.

 ## Making any symbol public